deep-learning-security/nips-workshop-2017/cfp.md

 ## Criteria

-Our decisions will be made mainly based on their relevance to the topics of the workshop.
+Our decisions will be made mainly based on relevance of the submissions to the topics of the workshop.
-For poster submissions, the novelty will also be considered.
+For technical submissions, we will further evaluate the novelty and the scientific quality.
+White papers and strategic analysis papers will be further evaluated based on the clarity of presentation and the significance of the questions addressed.

 ## Best Paper Award

-<span style="color:red">We will present a best paper award ($500) to the best poster paper!</span>
+<span style="color:red">We will present a best paper award ($1000) to the best poster paper!</span>

 ## Program Committee